rlugojr/linkurious-enterprise-manual/en/search/nodes.md

 ![](QuickS_Nodes.png)

-The second possibility is to use the search bar in the Workspace once we have created a New Visualization
+The second possibility is to use the search bar in the Workspace once we have created a New Visualization.

 ![](Find.png)